Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Key takeaways

-Why landlord sole proprietors need a separate bank account
+Why sole proprietors need a separate bank account

 How to set up your sole proprietorship business bank account